-- B. In addition to the persons and agencies designated in Welfare and Institutions Code section 827, the following may inspect or receive verbal information regarding dependency records without a prior court order (but must file a Request for Disclosure of Juvenile Case File (JV-570) to obtain photocopies), subject to the conditions specified, on the basis that [1] disclosure will be in the best interest of the child whose records are sought and [2] the information contained in those records is necessary and relevant to the proceeding or purpose for which the records are sought: - 1.
-U.S. Department of Justice prosecutors or their agents. - 2.
-U.S. military prosecutors or their agents. - 3.
-Federal Bureau of Investigation agents. - 4.
-California Attorney General's Office prosecutors. - 5.
-Any other agency or office authorized to investigate or prosecute criminal or juvenile cases under state or federal law.
+B. In addition to the persons and agencies designated in Welfare and Institutions Code section 827, the following may inspect or receive verbal information regarding dependency records without a prior court order (but must file a Request for Disclosure of Juvenile Case File (JV-570) to obtain photocopies), subject to the conditions specified, on the basis that [1] disclosure will be in the best interest of the child whose records are sought and [2] the information contained in those records is necessary and relevant to the proceeding or purpose for which the records are sought:

+1. U.S. Department of Justice prosecutors or their agents.

+2. U.S. military prosecutors or their agents.

+3. California Attorney General's Office prosecutors.

+4. Any other agency or office authorized to investigate or prosecute criminal or juvenile cases under state or federal law.